complexsum/pymailer/README.md

 ## About

-This package servers purpose of sending the email messages to the clients.
+This package servers purpose of sending the email messages in a simplified way.
-Other modules can use the utility functions and classes provided in this package for sending email messsages.

-## Developer usage guide
+## Usage guide

 1. ### Importing the module